ziangxiao/ziangxiao.github.io/_pages/about.md

 Welcome to my site.
 I am a third year Ph.D student in Computer Science with focus in [Human-Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) at [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/).
 I am co-advised by Prof. [Wai-Tat Fu](http://cascade.cs.illinois.edu/people/wfu/) and Prof. [Hari Sundaram](http://sundaram.cs.illinois.edu/).

-Prior my Ph.D journey, I completed my B.S. in [Psychology](http://www.psychology.illinois.edu/) and [Statistics](https://stat.illinois.edu/) [& Computer Science](https://cs.illinois.edu/) from [University of Illinois at Urbana-Champaign](http://illinois.edu/).
-I did my undergraduate thesis with Prof. [Dov Cohen](http://www.psychology.illinois.edu/people/dovcohen) about the effect of grammatically gendered language on investors' financial decision.
+Prior my Ph.D journey, I completed my B.S. in [Psychology](http://www.psychology.illinois.edu/) and [Statistics](https://stat.illinois.edu/) [& Computer Science](https://cs.illinois.edu/) at [University of Illinois at Urbana-Champaign](http://illinois.edu/).
+I did my undergraduate thesis with Prof. [Dov Cohen](http://www.psychology.illinois.edu/people/dovcohen) regarding the effect of grammatically gendered language on investors' financial decision.

-as a Ph.D student in HCI
+as a Ph.D student in Computer Science
 ------
 My research interest in Human-Computer Interaction lies at the intersection of human decision-making, learning, and social computing.
 The direction of my current research is focused on using technology to persuade people with beneficial behaviors, such as active learning and healthy lifestyle, that benefit themselves and the larger group as a whole.

-contact
+get in touch
 ------
-Office Location:
+You can always reach me via zxiao5 at illinois dot edu

-4103 Thomas M. Siebel Center for Computer Science.
+If you want to meet me in the real world, my office is at 4103 Thomas M. Siebel Center for Computer Science.
-201 N Goodwin Ave, Urbana, IL 61801

-Email:

-zxiao5 at illinois dot edu

 where I am now
 ------